cfshi/coronavirus/MREB.app.md

 d) Any unique consent details, for example if the study involves consent in multiple stages or an ongoing consent process.

 The information and consent to the study will be stated online before the survey starts and participants will take about 1-2 minutes to read it before starting the survey.
-The survey won't begin until participants click to acknowleded and consent to terms.
+The survey won't begin until participants click to acknowledge and consent to terms.

 # 16.9 Explain how participants will learn about study results: